charlysan/cmstool/docs/Interference4g.md

 ![4g_ch13](./../images/4g_ch13.png)

-There was no doubt now that some source of interference was affecting.
+There was no doubt now that some source of interference was affecting the cable modem.
 At that moment I wanted to know the frequency and modulation for those channels, however the web ui interface does not provide that information.
 So, I reverse engineered  the firmware (beyond the scope of this this document) and gained access to CISCO cli console.
 This is what I got:

 ![4g_cisco_ch12](./../images/4g_cisco_ch12.png)